Ride Time and Location:

 Pre-ride check-in at Salinas Valley Fairgrounds, 625 Division Street, King City, CA 93930:

-The time limit will be 20 Hours.
+The time limit will be 20 hours.
 The event has an open start window from 04:00 to 06:00.
-All double century riders MUST be on the course by 06:00.
+All riders MUST be on the course by 06:00.
 Riders have until midnight to complete (with intermediate cut-off times at rest stops that correlate to a midnight finish).
+Please note that our lunch stop at Big Sur Deli (@ Mile 95) will NOT be open until 11:00.
+Riders who can average 15 mph or faster please start between 05:30 to 06:00.

 - Obey all California Vehicle Code rules.